ryanjbaxter/ribbon-retryer/README.md

 Run the app by executing `./mvnw spring-boot:run`.
 Hit http://localhost:8080 and you should see the same content as if you went to http://example.com.

-Lets take a look at the code executed when you hot the root of the webapp.
+Lets take a look at the code executed when you hit the root of the webapp.
 Most of the heavy lifting happens in `RetryerService`.

 ```